appacademy/SWEO-Part-Time-Resources/1-Module/6-week/5-day/README.md

   - Message Queue
 - Be able to work with async code like setTimeout
 - Previous concepts from earlier weeks like closure, scope, recursion, first class objects, etc.
-- Be able to solve problems with recursion
+- Be able to solve problems with recursion or iteration
-  - Understand terminologies like:
-    -  base case, recursive case, recursive step
-    -  Using recursion to help solve the original problem by...
-       -  solving many smaller sub-problems first.
 - Understand how to debug problems
 - Work with big problems and know how to break them down to smaller ones to tackle